fzd9752/Portfolio/README.md

   * As a leader to attend the Challenge Cup of Business Plan  and win the third award
 - __Learning & Problem-Solving__
   _Learn fast and broadly_
-  * Self-study Psychology undergrate courses and convert subject to it at the master level
+  * Self-study Psychology undergraduate courses and convert subject to it at the master level
   * Self-study math to attend Mathematical Modelling Competitions with team and win the third awards twice [2012](http://wenku.baidu.com/view/a14dba380912a2161479292a.html) [2013](http://www.madio.net/article-394.html)
   * Complete several MOOCs of Data Science and Web Development and still learn further
 - __Openness__